edeno/Better-Science-Code/README.md

 # Better-Science-Code
-A presentation on best coding/data management practices based on my own experiences of scientific computing and data analysis and heavily borrowing from the recommendations of many others (This is not meant to be a unique work, more like an annotated compilation of advice.
-See Bibliography).
+A presentation on best coding/data management practices based on my own experiences of scientific computing and data analysis and heavily borrowing from the recommendations of many others (This is not meant to be a unique work, more like an annotated compilation of advice.).

 # Resources